joe-wayman/Avotrex/cran-comments.md

 *The doSNOW package is required to output a progress bar from the foreach loop through .options.snow argument.
 This is not possible in the doParallel package.

+*Updated the html to include slashes ("https://birdtree.org") within the DESCRIPTION.

 ##Test environments
 *local Windows 10 install, R 4.3.2
 *Ubuntu 20.04.6 LTS (64-bit), R 4.3.3 (via Circle CI)